NCAS-CMS/cfdm/docs/source/tutorial.rst

-The application of cell methods is not commutative (e.g. a mean of variances is generally not the same as a variance of means), so a `Constructs` instance has as the `~Constructs.ordered` method to retrieve the cell method contructs in the same order that they were were added to the field construct during :ref:`field construct creation <Field-construct-creation>`.
+The application of cell methods is not commutative (e.g. a mean of variances is generally not the same as a variance of means), so a `Constructs` instance has an `~Constructs.ordered` method to retrieve the cell method constructs in the same order that they were were added to the field construct during :ref:`field construct creation
+<Field-creation>`.

 .. code-block:: python
    :caption: *Retrieve the cell method constructs in the same order